 Collaboration is encouraged.

 Chapter Exercises constitute 10% of the course points.
-They will not be graded, only recorded as Correct/NotCorrect.
+Chapter Exercises are recorded as Correct/NotCorrect.
 There is no limit to the number of tries to getting a chapter exercise correct.
 For each question your solutions will be submitted if you click on either "Submit Assignment" or "Save Work".
 Final grades are not recorded until instructors manually hit the "grade" button.

 A series of computer projects will be assigned, and will constitute 45% of the total course points.
 The projects will include the design and implementation of solutions using Python.
 Projects are submitted through Mimir.
 Late projects are not accepted (see exception above).
 If you are unable to complete a project by the due date because of illness or personal emergency, contact your instructor.
 If appropriate, an extension will be granted.

 Programming projects are to be done individually -- unlike labs and MPL that are done collaboratively.
 If a programming project is done in collaboration with another student, you will both be assigned a zero with an Academic Dishonesty report filed with the University : see note about Academic Integrity below.

 The Department of Computer Science and Engineering expects all students to adhere to MSU's General Student Regulation 1.00, Protection of Scholarship and Grades, which states: